cshaw101/web-s10-reducer-pattern-mp-start/README.md

 You fill find **comments inside the module** to help you along, but broadly, the steps are:

-1. Import the reducer hook from React
+1. x Import the reducer hook from React
-2. Create an object that serves as initial state
+2. x Create an object that serves as initial state
 3. Build out a basic reducer that returns state
 4. Use the reducer hook inside of App component
 5. Pass into the Quotes component the quotes from state as a prop